In Their Own Words: ABE Students Talk About Success StrategiesStephanie Sommers, ACES Coordinator

 Finally, I was reminded during my interview with Yi about the importance of encouraging students to take “break breaks” when they are feeling tired or frustrated.
 She told me that she will get up, move around, and maybe get something to eat when doesn’t understand something, and she gives herself some time to think.
 She said that after taking a short break, she is usually able to better understand whatever she had been working on.

 I think there is power in telling our students that the learning they are doing is sometimes going to be difficult.
 There might be times when they get frustrated and they want to quit.
 We need to tell them that’s okay.
 It is fine to walk away and take a break when needed.
 What’s important is to let them know that they can, and should, always come back.

 As you can see, there is so much of value that we as teachers can learn from these conversations!
-Watch for Part 2 of this article in the next newsletter, where I’ll describe the whole process I followed.
+Check out Part 2 of this article, where I describe the whole process that I followed.

 In addition, you can watch the recording of my workshop from the November 5-6 conference (which includes the student interviews).

 - CCR Standards